MERCorg/merc-lsp/README.md

 ## Current status

-- **Diagnostics** — syntax errors for all three document kinds, plus whole-specification type errors (data, actions, processes, `init`) for `.mcrl2`.
-Communication sort-compatibility isn't checked yet, so "no diagnostics" isn't a full well-typedness guarantee.
+- **Diagnostics** — syntax errors for all three document kinds, plus whole-specification type errors (data, actions, processes, `init`) for `.mcrl2` and (`glob`, propositional-variable equations, `init`) for `.pbes`.
+Communication sort-compatibility isn't checked yet, so "no diagnostics" isn't a full well-typedness guarantee. `.pres` documents stay parse-only — there is no PRES type checker upstream yet.
 - **Document outline** (`textDocument/documentSymbol`) — for all three document kinds.
-- **Semantic tokens** — AST-driven highlighting for `.mcrl2` that resolves mCRL2's structural
+- **Semantic tokens** — AST-driven highlighting for `.mcrl2` and `.pbes` that resolves mCRL2's
-  ambiguities (e.g. `a(f)` as function application vs. action vs. process instantiation); not yet scope-aware (a bound variable reads the same as a free one), and not yet implemented for PBES/PRES.
+  structural ambiguities (e.g. `a(f)` as function application vs. action vs. process instantiation); not yet scope-aware (a bound variable reads the same as a free one), and not yet implemented for `.pres`.
-- **Hover** and **go-to-definition** — for `.mcrl2`, driven by the checked data specification's typing info; currently limited to expression nodes inside `eqn` blocks and to identifiers with a real declaration site (user-declared constructors/mappings).
+- **Hover** and **go-to-definition** — for `.mcrl2` and `.pbes`, driven by the checked specification's typing info: mapping/constructor/action/process/propositional-variable uses, and bound/global variables, each resolving to their declaration site.
+Requires the whole document to currently type check (see `PLAN.md`); unavailable for `.pres`.
+- **Inlay hints** (`textDocument/inlayHint`) — for `.mcrl2` and `.pbes`: a `name:` prefix on a call argument when the callee (a process, or a struct constructor) names that position, a `: Sort` suffix otherwise (an action argument, a mapping argument, an equation's `eqn` LHS pattern variable), covering process instantiations/action instances, PBES propositional-variable instantiations, and `val(...)` expressions alike.
+- **Completion** (`textDocument/completion`) — for all three document kinds, including `.pres` (it needs no type checker, see `PLAN.md`): every sort/constructor/mapping/action/process (or propositional-variable equation)/variable the document declares, plus mCRL2's reserved keywords and built-in sort names.
+Deliberately unscoped — a flat list, not real lexical scoping; an editor's own fuzzy-match/prefix filtering narrows it down.

 See `PLAN.md` for the detailed, up-to-date list of finished and open work.